NEVSTOP-LAB/Communicable-State-Machine/src/help/NEVSTOP/Communicable State Machine(CSM)/VI Description(EN) - 12. Debug,Doc,Tools.md

 ### csmdoc_import_all_csm_VI_description_doc.vi

-选择 CSM VI 功能描述的 markdown 文件，导入到所有的VI。
+Select the markdown file describing the functionality of CSM VIs and import it into all VIs.

 -- <b>Inputs</b> --
-- <b>Path</b>: CSM VI 功能描述的 markdown 文件路径
+- <b>Path</b>: Path to the markdown file describing the functionality of CSM VIs

 ### csmdoc_export_all_csm_VI_description_doc.vi

-分析所有CSM VI, 将 VI 功能描述导出到 markdown 文件中。
+Analyze all CSM VIs and export the VI functionality descriptions to a markdown file.

 -- <b>Inputs</b> --
-- <b>Path</b>: CSM VI 功能描述的 markdown 文件路径
+- <b>Path</b>: Path to the markdown file describing the functionality of CSM VIs

 ### csmdoc_export_VI_description.vi